2103Java/TeamFiveIsAlive/README.md

 ## Project Description

-Here goes your awesome project description!
+Employee Reimbursement provides companies with the tools they need to track and manage reimbursing of employees' company expenditures.
+Individual employees can login to the site and use submit reimbursement requests specifying how much is due as well as provide a detailed description of the nature of the expense.
+Financial managers can then simply login and, on a case by case basis, determine what which reimbursements to provide or deny.

 ## Technologies Used

-* Java Servlet
+* Java Servlet - version 4.0.1
-* Tech 2 - version 2.0
+* Tomcat - version 8.5.65
-* Tech 3 - version 3.0
+* PostgreSQL - version 10.16

 ## Features